agro23/ToDoList/README.md

     * note that a null field should be accounted for.
     * Note that TIME cannot be trimmed out at the moment.

-* Allow user to order db by date using ORDER BY  <--
+* Allow user to order db by date using ORDER BY

+* Time to add Categories and work on One to Many and Many to Many relationships! <--

 * Test